CompTools/PS2-the-bash-masters/README.md

 Using github| 1 point |  **2**
 Having at least one commit from each member of the team | 2 points | **2** Using meaningful commit messages | 2 points | **2**
-Using functions correctly | 2 points | **0, I don't see the code for the answers to 3&4, so I can't tell if you used functions or not.**
+Using functions correctly | 2 points | **~~0, I don't see the code for the answers to 3&4, so I can't tell if you used functions or not.~~ Thanks for pointing me to the code.
+2pts**
 Using comments in code | 2 points | **2**
 Using spacing to make code readable | 2 points | **2**
 Getting the correct answer | 2 points | **2**